EdDuarte/website/content/_index.md

 ## Experience

-I have worked on multiple projects that extensively used languages like Java, Kotlin, Objective-C, Swift and Javascript ES6, and technologies / frameworks like Spring, Jetty, Tomcat, Socket.io, Websocket, MQTT, Redis, Hazelcast, Cassandra, MongoDB, Android and iOS, among others.
+Over three years of hands-on experience with Backend Architecture, Mobile Development, UI/UX Design and Information Retrieval.
+Worked on multiple projects that extensively used languages like Java, Kotlin, Objective-C, Swift and Javascript ES6, and technologies / frameworks like Spring, Jetty, Tomcat, Socket.io, Websocket, MQTT, Redis, Hazelcast, Cassandra, MongoDB, Android and iOS, among others.

 Recently finished my internship at [Ubiwhere](http://www.ubiwhere.com/en/), where I worked as a backend developer (business process modeling and